AlexanderHrabski-NOAA/global-workflow/rtofs/notes/KNOWN_ISSUES_008.md

 ## 2. MOM6's coupling mesh is silently supplied by CICE's fix tree, not MOM6's own

-**Status:** open (latent hazard, not currently blocking — see #3, which is what actually surfaces it).
+**Status:** open (latent hazard, not currently blocking).
-**Blocks:** nothing directly today, but it means the `008` MOM6 fix set is incomplete without anyone having noticed, and it undermines the workaround for #3.
+**Blocks:** nothing directly today, but it means the `008` MOM6 fix set is incomplete without anyone having noticed.
+This was originally filed as a lead on #3; that turned out to be a system bug, so the mesh-provenance gap stands on its own as a correctness hazard rather than a suspected cause.

 ### What's actually happening